barbourww/Multimodal-Routing/README.txt

     > destination (string, ;-separated floats) – address or lat/long value to which you wish to calculate directions
     > mode (string) – mode of transport for calculating directions [driving, walking, bicycling, transit]
-    > timezone (string) - timezone corresponding to the departure or arrival time (e.g., pacific, eastern, etc.)
+    > timezone (string) - timezone corresponding to the departure or arrival time (e.g., pacific, eastern, etc.) for timezones outside of continental US, refer to pytz.common_timezones for list of values (optional...)
-    (optional...)
     > waypoints (string or ;-separated floats, |-delimited if multiple) – specifies an array of waypoints which alter a route by calculating it through the specified location(s)